 - Existence of close substitutes

-- Proportion of transport costs in final product
+- The proportion of transport costs in the final product

 Derived demand price elasticity example: grain.
 Grain movements are driven by: